jacebrowning/template-python/README.rst

 Introduction
 ============

-Foobar is a template for a typicaly Python library package.
+Foobar is a template for a typical Python library package.
 It's licenced as WTFPL, but you probably want to change that (LGPL works well for libraries).
-You'll also want to find/replace all instances of "Foobar" and "foobar".
+You'll also want to find/replace all instances of "Foobar" and "foobar" with your project name and package name, respectively (they might be the same).

 Getting Started